Whether you are a first-time or a long-time gardener, there’s an opportunity this summer to grow extra food to help those in need.

 Holiday, a filmmaker and musician, said she serves on the council to give back to FMC, which has supported her health care needs for the past 30 years.
 She also needed the pantry a few times since its inception in 2017.
 She appreciated that it was a safe, nonjudgmental place to get healthy food.

 Partnerships with community organizations help stock the pantry shelves, as well as food purchased through grants.
-In 2022, community organizations donated 800 pounds of locally grown produce.
-Great Harvest donated more than 2,500 pounds of bread, and Sprouts donated more than 4,700 pounds of food.
+In 2023, 1,600 pounds of locally grown produce was donated, double the amount donated in 2022.
+Great Harvest donated more than 3,200 pounds of bread, and Sprouts donated more than 7,500 pounds of food.
+Through a new partnership, 3,400 pounds of food has been donated by Safeway on Lemay Avenue in Fort Collins in the first three months of 2024.

 The FMC Food Pantry is open to the community, but many patrons also receive health care through FMC.
-FMC serves about 175 patients daily, 68% of whom are enrolled in Medicaid.
+FMC serves about 175 patients daily, 65% of whom are enrolled in Medicaid.
 After recognizing food insecurity in their patients, FMC leadership opened the on-site pantry to make health care services and nutritious food available in one visit.
-The pantry’s model focuses on the client being able to choose the items they want, and it can cater to each client’s dietary restrictions, whether for health or personal reasons.
+The pantry allows clients to choose items they want and it caters to each client’s dietary restrictions, whether for health or personal reasons.

-“Large things come from humble beginnings,” Holiday said, adding that she hopes that the grow-a-row effort, just like the produce in her garden, grows to become an annual force to support the needs of neighbors across the fence.
+“Large things come from humble beginnings,” Holiday said, adding that she hopes the grow-a-row effort, just like the produce in her garden, flourishes to become an annual force to support the needs of neighbors across the fence.

 When your clean crop is ready, you can drop it off at the pantry.
 No donation is too small.